Balthazar (restaurant)

 Balthazar is a French brasserie restaurant located at 80 Spring Street (between Broadway and Crosby Street) in SoHo in Manhattan, in New York City.
-It opened on April 21, 1997, and is owned by restaurateur Keith McNally.
+It opened on April 21, 1997, and is owned by British-born restaurateur Keith McNally.

-McNally also owns Pastis, Cafe Luxembourg, Lucky Strike, the Russian-themed bar and restaurant Pravda, Odeon in Tribeca, and Schiller's Liquor Bar on the Lower East Side.
+McNally also created Nell's, Pastis (also now in Miami), Morandi, and Minetta Tavern (recently added to Washington, D.C.), as well as Lucky Strike, Pravda, and Schiller's Liquor Bar (all since closed) and The Odeon and Cafe Luxembourg (both owned by his ex-wife).
 Balthazar Bakery was later opened at 80 Spring Street.
 McNally opened Balthazar in the theatre district in Covent Garden in London, in February 2013.
-Balthazar London will reside within a building known as The Flower Cellars, sharing the space with The London Film Museum.
-The general manager will be Byron Lang.

 Description

-Among its dishes are steak au poivre, steak frites, short ribs, beef stroganoff, duck confit, butternut squash, skate, and French onion soup (of which the brasserie serves 15 gallons daily).
-Balthazar typically serves around 1,500 guests a day, and by the far the most popular dish is steak frites; the restaurant can sell 200 per day, and out of the 200-odd employees, two full-time prep cooks are required just to handle potatoes for frying.
+Among its dishes are steak au poivre, steak frites, short ribs, beef stroganoff, duck confit, butternut squash, skate, and French onion soup.
+Balthazar typically serves around 1,500 guests a day, and its most popular dish is steak frites; the restaurant can sell 200 per day.
+Out of more than 200 employees, two full-time prep cooks are required just to handle potatoes for frying.
 It is also known for its raw bar.
 The head chef is Shane McBride, who was preceded by Lee Hanson and Riad Nasr.